HuaizhengZhang/MIGProfiler/README.md

-3. set up the mig device configuration you want to profile, for example, here we will profile on `MIG 4g.40gb`
+3. Set up the MIG device configuration you want to profile.
+For example, here we will profile on `MIG 4g.40gb` configuration.

    ```shell
    $ nvidia-smi mig -i 0 -cgi 4g.40gb -C